GoogleCloudPlatform/iot-device-sdk-embedded-c/examples/espressif/esp32-gateway/README.md

 git clone git@github.com:GoogleCloudPlatform/iot-device-sdk-embedded-c.git --recurse-submodules
 ```

-Recurse submodules is important because you will download any submodules that are included in the repo.
+Recurse submodules is important because it will download any submodules that are included in the repo.

 ## Attaching Delegate Devices

-When the Gateway device is booted it will search for any unprovisoned devices, when it finds them it will provision them and conntect.
+When the Gateway device is booted it will search for any unprovisioned devices, when it finds them it will provision them and connect.
-Once they're succesfully configured the Gateway device will try to connect to the cloud and then attach each device to the gateway.
+Once they're successfully configured the Gateway device will try to connect to the IoT Core and then attach each device to the gateway.

 The first function that gets called after the Gateway is connected will be `attachAndSubscribe`